Floorp-Projects/Floorp/docs/code-quality/static-analysis/existing.rst

    scan-build: Removing directory '/var/folders/s2/zc78dpsx2rz6cpc_21r9g5hr0000gn/T/scan-build-2011-12-15-1' because it contains no reports.

-either no static analysis results were available yet or your environment is not configured properly.
+Either no static analysis results were available yet or your environment is not configured properly.

 By default, ``scan-build`` writes results to a folder in a